 The Academy for Global Engagement empowers MSU faculty to research and develop solutions to critical challenges through innovative global partnerships.

 Michigan State University places great emphasis on its global research and development impact.
 To strengthen and grow its legacy of global engagement, the College of Agriculture and Natural Resources and the College of Engineering partnered to create the Academy for Global Engagement (AGE) Fellowship program.

-The AGE is designed to empower early- and mid-career faculty at MSU to become the next generation of groundbreaking researchers who will dedicate their life’s work to doing extraordinary things at the global level.
+The AGE is designed to empower early- and mid-career MSU faculty to become the next generation of groundbreaking global researchers.
 Launched in 2014, the purpose of the AGE is to:

 - Build a growing cohort of faculty who are building global research relationships, problem-solving with global partners and viewing their scholarship through a global lens.

 - Heighten global awareness and dialogue.

 - Elevate the status of MSU’s global mission.

 - Tap into campus resources in international programming.

 - Capitalize on opportunities to leverage external resources and partnerships.